mautic/user-documentation/docs/builders/creating_themes.rst

 .. vale on

-:xref:`MJML` enables marketers to create and maintain beautiful and responsive Themes for Mautic easily.
+:xref:`MJML` allows marketers to create and maintain beautiful and responsive Themes for Mautic easily.

 .. vale off